artpaul/cxxopts/README.md

 Exceptional situations throw C++ exceptions.
 There are two types of
 exceptions: errors defining the options, and errors when parsing a list of arguments.
-All exceptions derive from `cxxopts::OptionException`.
-Errors defining options derive from `cxxopts::OptionSpecException` and errors parsing arguments derive from `cxxopts::OptionParseException`.
+All exceptions derive from `cxxopts::option_error`.
+Errors defining options derive from `cxxopts::spec_error` and errors parsing arguments derive from `cxxopts::parse_error`.

 All exceptions define a `what()` function to get a printable string explaining the error.